 This is a challenging 4-skills ESL activity that’s ideal for reviewing just about anything.
 Find (or write) a dialogue between two people talking about future possibilities.
 For example, what they would do if they won the lottery.

 Then, students have to work together to dictate the passage and once done, they have to put it into the correct order.
-Check it out:
+Check out one of the best conditional speaking activities:

 #10: Dialogue Substitution